 Rovene 6025 is a styrene-acrylic polymer emulsion that can be used in multiple coating and paint applications including landscaping coatings and low sheen interior flat wall coatings.

-Rovene 6017 is styrene-acrylic emulsion polymer recommended for bonding nonwovens where a firm, durable binder is needed such as highloft webs, interlinings, and medical applications.
+Rovene® 6017 is self-crossing linking styrene-acrylic emulsion polymer recommended for bonding nonwovens where a firm, durable binder is needed such as highloft webs, interlinings, and medical applications.